learnbyexample/learnbyexample.github.io/_posts/2019-03-11-customizing-pandoc.md

 Using `xelatex` as the `pdf-engine` allows to use any font installed in the system.
 One reason I chose `DejaVu` was because it supported **Greek** and other Unicode characters that were causing error with other fonts.
 See [tex.stackexchange: Using XeLaTeX instead of pdfLaTeX](https://tex.stackexchange.com/questions/21736/using-xelatex-instead-of-pdflatex) for some more details.

+The `pandoc` invocation is now through a script:

 ```bash
 $ chmod +x md2pdf.sh
 $ ./md2pdf.sh sample_1.md sample_1_settings.pdf
 ```

+Do compare the pdf generated side by side with previous output before proceeding.

 ## Syntax highlighting

 One option to customize syntax highlighting for code snippets is to save one of the `pandoc` themes and editing it.
-See [stackoverflow: What are the available syntax highlighters?](https://stackoverflow.com/questions/30880200/pandoc-what-are-the-available-syntax-highlighters/47876166#47876166) for available themes and more details (go through other answers as well).
+See [stackoverflow: What are the available syntax highlighters?](https://stackoverflow.com/questions/30880200/pandoc-what-are-the-available-syntax-highlighters/47876166#47876166) for available themes and more details (as a good practice on stackoverflow, go through all answers and comments - the linked/related sections on sidebar are useful as well).

 ```bash
 $ pandoc --print-highlight-style=pygments > pygments.theme
 ```

-Change theme settings using a text editor ([colorhexa](https://www.colorhexa.com/) is a good site to choose colors).
-For this demo, the below settings are changed:
+Edit the above file to customize the theme.
+Use sites like [colorhexa](https://www.colorhexa.com/) to help with color choices, hex values, etc. For this demo, the below settings are changed:

 ```
 # by default, background is same as normal text